 Q: Tell me about a time you had a horrible commute to or from work.

 How to answer: The key to answering this question is proving you have excellent self-regulation skills.
-A lousy commute to work can offset anyone’s day, putting them in a bad mood or effecting their work.
-This is your opportunity to show your interviewer that you are able to recognize your frustrations and channel your negative energy into positive or neutral actions.
+A lousy commute to work can offset anyone’s day, putting them in a bad mood or affecting their work.
+This is your opportunity to show your interviewer that you can recognize your frustrations and channel your negative energy into positive or neutral actions.
 In your story, paint yourself as a proactive person who found a way to make use of the time stuck on a train or found a new route to work after being trapped in a gridlocked highway.
 Even if you had no way to be proactive during your commute, be sure to mention coping mechanisms like talking to a friend – so that the interviewer knows you recognize and can contain your negative emotions during frustrating situations.

 Questions meant to judge emotional intelligence may seem daunting because they cannot be answered factually or with the help of past industry experience.
 However, determining why an employer is asking the question can be a bit helpful.
 Remain genuine in your answers, but take a minute to understand what the interviewer is seeking.
 This will help to develop your answers and allow you to further display your emotional intelligence in its best light.